lizanafj/ensemble-bias-correction/README.md

 # Ensemble bias correction using quantile mapping

 Bias correction method using quantile mapping.
-The aproach uses a cumulative distribution function-transform method of the entire ensemble to ensure the preservation of the internal variability of members.
+The approach uses a cumulative distribution function-transform method of the entire ensemble to ensure the preservation of the internal variability of members.

   **Article reference - under review**